Sustech2021-ME336-Team-Green/Project-2/README.md

 ### 3D Calibration
 The goal of 3D hand-eye calibration is to obtain a hand-eye transformation matrix, which is used to describe the relative spatial pose between the robotic arm and the camera, so as to convert a certain point p (x, y, z) in the camera coordinate system into a mechanical point p'(x', y', z') under the arm base coordinates.

-By collecting multiple sets corresponding images containing the calibration board, the coordinates in the camera coordinate system are obtained through visual recognition, so that we can obtain a set of corresponding points in the two coordinate systems.
-To solve the equation XA=B, we need to get at least four points.In this experiment, we change the end point of robot arm and get a 4*4*4 point set.
-Then use the above equation to calculate the numerical optimal solution of the hand-eye matrix through the SVD method to get the optimal estiamtion of transfer matrix between base and camera.

 #### Principle of 3D Calibration
 1. Start the Franka robotic arm and adjust the end position of the robotic arm.